frasalt/PhotoGENius/README.md

 ```
 It takes in input a series of input scene files which must be located in ```InputSceneFiles/serial```,
 and be named ```inputNNN.txt``` where ```NNN``` stands for a 3 digits integer. \
-Automatic generation of the scene files can be done e.g. via a python program (or write them by hand, if you prefer...).
+Automatic generation of the scene files can be done e.g. via a python program
+similar to [this one](InputSceneFiles/serial/inp_txt.py) (or write them by hand, if you prefer...).

 You can quite easily adapt the script to your needs and make it executable if necessary (chmod +x on Linux and MacOS).